 The new year brings a fresh start for many of us, and one common goal is getting back into shape or hitting the gym after a break.
 Whether you’re a beginner or someone who’s returning to fitness after some time off, it’s tempting to dive headfirst into a new gym routine.
-But here’s the catch – pushing yourself too hard, too fast, can lead to sore muscles, or worse, joint injuries.
+But here’s the catch – pushing yourself too hard, too fast, can lead to sore muscles, or worse, injuries.

 With the right approach, you can gradually build up your fitness level, protect your joints, and avoid unnecessary pain or setbacks.
 Here are some tips on how to ease into a gym routine that helps you start strong and stay injury-free.